All Episodes

 Michelle and I will be fine no matter what happens as we build the Barack Obama Center for Social Justice in Hawaii.

-Michelle and I will be fine because we're rich, but because of what it would mean for our country and middle class families.
+Michelle and I will be fine because we're rich, but because of what it would mean for our country and middle-class families.

-The race is very does this not sound a little pathetic.
+Does this not sound a little pathetic?

-The incumbent president, after a debate performance that everybody says he won, but that it didn't matter, stop and think of that, has a fundraising letter out saying, I don't want to lose this election.
+The incumbent president, after a debate performance that everybody says he won, But that it didn't matter, stop and think of that, has a fundraising letter out saying, I don't want to lose this election, not because of what it would mean for me.

 Time is running out to make an impact.